 Welcome!

-My work contributes to the field of political ecology.
-I teach undergraduate courses in nature-society geography and mapping as well as graduate courses in research methods and in Guelph’s Master of Conservation Leadership program.
+My work contributes to the field of political ecology and is supported by the Social Science and Humanities Research Council, SSHRC.
+I teach undergraduate and graduate courses in nature-society geography and methods, including in Guelph’s Master’s of Conservation Leadership program.
 I am a member of the Environmental Data and Governance Initiative (EDGI), where we bring people together to analyze publicly available socio-environmental data and track the portrayal of climate change issues on the web.

 Projects